 Let's build an order processing workflow that validates orders, processes payments, and sends confirmations.

-Step 1: Create the Orchestration
+Step 1: Create the Automation

-Navigate to Orchestrations and click + Orchestration:
+Navigate to Automations and click + Automation:

 - Name: Complete Order Processing Pipeline